Rachana-Paudel-zz/Cloud-Practitioner/Getting Started with Introduction to Cloud/Amazon DynamoDB lab/README.md

 +   On the Delete item(s) screen, choose Delete.

-This item is now deleted
+This item is now deleted.